It's not just something that your grandpa uses. Here's how to use it.

 If you are just looking for bare-bones protection, you can't really go wrong with any of the traditional brands such as Gold Bond, Clubman or Burt's Bees.

-However, if you want to take it up a notch, we strongly recommend Balla.
+However, if you want to take it up a notch, I would recommend Balla.

-However, before you get the best, you need to learn how to use talc powder.
+However, before you get the best, you need to learn how to use talc or body powder.

 And that is where a lot of men go wrong.